frederic-perez/AmE-dictionary/data/idioms.md

 __one-off__ :three::hammer:
 __one-on-one__ :three::hammer:
 __one-trick pony__ _n_ A person or thing considered as being limited to only one single talent, capability, quality, etc.
-__one-up (someone)__ To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
+__one-up (someone)__ :three: To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
 __one’s other half__ :two::hammer:
 __only fair__ The right thing. _It’s only fair to tell him the truth._
 __oodles__ :dart::two: _slang_ A lot; a large amount or volume. _I’ll have oodles of time during my retirement, so I’m planning on taking up a hobby._